8 things you should know about Pop Art

 Pop Art is an artistic movement, of course, but it is much more than that.
 It is an entire generation that made cynical observations about society, with style and humour.
 However, “fine” art was only the sounding board for these observations because, at the time, many fields drew inspiration from Pop Art.
 The rock group “Velvet Underground”, for example, asked Andy Warhol to design their album covers.

-It is this casual and critical attitude that makes Pop Art “irreproachable”, because ultimately it only comments on changes in society while also taking responsibility for them.
+It is this casual and critical attitude that makes Pop Art “irreproachable,” because ultimately it only comments on changes in society while also taking responsibility for them.
+These are the 8 things you should know about Pop Art.